-There was one amendment to the budget for the general fund for the year ended September 30, 2022.
-The actual net change in budgetary fund balance for the general fund for the year ended September 30, 2022, was to adjust to the audited fund balance at September 30, 2021.
+There was one amendment to the budget for the general fund for the year ended September 30, 2023.
+The actual net change in budgetary fund balance for the general fund for the year ended September 30, 2023, was to adjust to the audited fund balance at September 30, 2022.
 The comparison of budget and actual results for the general fund can be found on pages 26-31.
-The only two significant differences between budgeted (final) and actual results were that the District didn't receive \$154,367 of grant revenue it budgeted for and it didn't expend budgeted capital outlay of \$440,692.
+The only two significant differences between budgeted (final) and actual results were that the District received more grant revenue than budgeted and did not expend as much on financial and administration as budgeted.